Magic-wei/make_work_easier/README.md

 # make_work_easier
-This is a repo that investigates or develops tools to make work easier and enjoyable, especially for research stuffs in the following workflow when we're working on robotics research projects.
+This is a repo that investigates or develops tools to make work easier and enjoyable, especially for research stuffs in the following workflow when we're working on robotics research projects. :point_right: [Quick Start](#quick-start)

 * If you are interested in more useful software tools, see [this longer list](./software_list.md).
 * If you want some useful scripts in Ubuntu, see another repo [useful_scripts](https://github.com/Magic-wei/useful_scripts).